The Czech Republic’s international investment position and external debt

 External debt by debtor (CZK billions, end-of-period balance)

-Turning to the sectoral breakdown of the external debt, growth in the debt of all main economic sectors was recorded in Q1.
+Turning to the sectoral breakdown of the external debt, a decrease in the debt of the government and corporate sectors (other sectors) was the key factor in Q2.

-The increase in the external debt of the government sector was due to purchases of government bonds by foreign investors.
-The government sector accounted for 15.4% of the total external debt.
+The decrease in the external debt of the general government sector was due to sales of government bonds by foreign investors.
+General government accounted for 16.3% of the total external debt.

-The biggest increase was recorded for external debt of other sectors, which accounted for 46.2% of the total external debt.
-External liabilities increased due mainly to growth in trade credits and loans drawn by domestic companies abroad.
+The external debt of other sectors represented 45.4% of the total external debt.
+External liabilities declined due mainly to repayment of loans drawn by domestic companies from abroad.

 Chart 5 – External debt by instrument